Early years pupil premium

 What is the early years pupil premium?

 The early years pupil premium (EYPP) is additional funding for early years providers to improve outcomes for children by providing them with enhanced learning and development support.
-This means that for children from low income families accessing the Free Early Education Entitlement (FEEE), providers are entitled to receive additional funding of up to £300 per year.
+This means that for children from low income families accessing the Funded Early Education Entitlement (FEEE), providers are entitled to receive additional funding of up to £300 per year.
 Providers should work in partnership with parents to carefully consider the learning and development needs of the child.

 In order to benefit from this additional funding, we would encourage providers to check with parents accessing the FEEE whether they are on any of the benefits listed below, that are used to determine eligibility for free school meals.
 It is important to stress to parents that no other parents will know they have been assessed and it will not affect any other benefits they may be claiming as this is purely additional funding for providers to support children receiving the FEEE.
 You may use this template letter to notify parents about the EYPP.